 - 16 credits (4 credits from each mode of inquiry), as identified in the catalog (interpretive studies, historical studies, comparative studies and constructive studies).
+The Religion 300 J course counts as a course in one of the areas of study.
+The second Core religion course would be included as one of these four courses.

 - 12 additional elective credits from religion (REL) courses*

 *Notes: Elective credits can include REL 211 – Biblical Hebrew I and REL 212 – Biblical Hebrew II; 4 credits in REL 390 – Cooperative Education or 4 credits in REL 490 – Practicum can be counted in elective credits.
+When offered, REL 210 – Invitation to the Study of Religion will count as one of the courses.

 The requirements for the religion major are flexible enough to allow students to tailor their studies in religion around their specific interests and passions.
 Religion majors (and minors) are encouraged to pursue an emphasis that develops their particular interests and passions and prepares them for their vocational aspirations.
 A list of possible emphases through which religion majors and minors can focus their study of religion include: